evoleinik/feeder/README.md

 # Google Alerts Intelligence Tool

-Automatically processes Google Alerts emails for "ai commerce" and "agentic commerce", analyzes articles with AI, tracks sentiment/trends over time, and delivers daily insights to Slack.
+Automatically processes Google Alerts emails, analyzes articles with AI, and delivers daily intelligence briefs to Slack.
+Fully configurable for any topic or industry you want to monitor.

 ## Features